The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies: Discussion

 As noted before, the distances to the galaxies are assumed further than in \citet{OBrien2010A}.
-That change plus the higher values for $FI$ combine to have a large impact on the induced total mass $M_\textrm{\ion{H}{I}}$ of the galaxy.
-Most galaxies now have estimated masses anywhere between 20-300\% more.\\
+This revision is mostly due to new observations, which use the tip of the red giant branch or the Tully-Fisher relation.
+This allows us to use cosmology independent distances for all galaxies.
+That change, plus the higher values for $FI$, combine to have a large impact on the inferred total mass $M_\textrm{\hi}$ of the galaxy.
+Most galaxies now have estimated \hi masses anywhere between 20 and 300\% higher.

 All eight of our galaxies shows signs of warping.
-This is consistent with the work by \citet{Garcia-Ruiz2002A}, who found that all galaxies with extended \ion{H}{I} disk have warps.
-All of the warps occur at or just beyond the visible stellar disk, similar to the findings by \citet{vanderKruit2007A}.
-The only possible exception to this rule could be \object{ESO 146-G14}, which seems to have the stellar disk embedded in the warp (see figure \ref{fig:ESO146-G014-DSS}) However, the overall \ion{H}{I} layer appears to be bent in this galaxy, with the gas not following a single plane.
-It could therefore well be that we are dealing with a projection effect by the warp, where the true \ion{H}{I} disk is still a single plane.
-Further modeling will be required before this can be confirmed.\\
+This is consistent with the work by \citet{Garcia-Ruiz2002A}, who found that all galaxies with extended \hi disc have warps.
+All of the warps occur at or just beyond the visible stellar disc, similar to the findings by \citet{vanderKruit2007A}.
+The only possible exception to this rule could be {ESO\,146-G14}, which the warp in the \hi sets in on the sky well before the end of the stellar disk (see Figure \ref{fig:ESO146-G014} top-left).
+This is most likely due to the largest amplitude of the warp occuring nearer to the line of sight.